PaulBellette/graph_block_LM/README.md

 # Adam-metric curvature correction

 It is impossible to practically get Levenberg-Marquardt to work on a decent sized neural network due to the size of the Jacobian.
-This repo is trying to get something LM-like work on a neural net (based on the ideas of the Gower-Richtárik sketch-and-project).
+This repo is trying to get something LM-like work on a neural net (based on the ideas of Gower-Richtárik sketch-and-project).

 Instead: